mavriq-dev/public-reascripts/README.md

 ### Support
 If you find these scripts useful a donation would be greatly appreciated.
 Your supports helps offset some of the costs associated with creating, housing and maintaining the scripts, and makes further work possible.
+You can donate [HERE](https://www.paypal.com/paypalme/mavriqdev).

 ### Useful Links
 [Mavriq GitHub Repositories](https://github.com/mavriq-dev)